julianasalafia/Algorithms/README.md

 # Algorithms

 In this repository, you will find the 100 exercises given in Gustavo Guanabara's Programming Logic Course executed in Kotlin.
 You can find the original file in [here](https://www.cursoemvideo.com/wp-content/uploads/2019/08/exercicios-algoritmos.pdf).
+Translated with ChatGPT.

 ## 01 - BASIC SEQUENCES